The film opens at Gen Sys, a genetic therapy pharmaceutical company. A female ape (Terry Notary

-At dawn, Will tries to call to check on Caesar, but receives no answer.
-Driving over to investigate, he finds the facilities wrecked, the apes gone, and he ALZ 113 canisters on in the cage areas.
+At dawn, Will calls to check on Caesar but receives no answer.
+Driving over to investigate, he finds the facilities wrecked, the apes gone, and the ALZ 113 canisters open in the cage areas.
 He decides to raise the alarm.

-Meanwhile, the apes are now making their way across the town.
-Caesar then designates that they split into two groups.
-Buck is sent with some apes to the zoo to liberate the other apes, while Caesar goes with another group to Gen-Sys.
+Meanwhile, the apes are making their way across town.
+Caesar divides them into two groups.
+Buck goes with one group to the zoo to liberate the apes there, while Caesar leads the second group to Gen Sys.

-Meanwile, Robert has gone to Will's home to talk to him, but is accosted by Will's short-tempered neighbor.
-Startled by him, Robert accidentally sneezes on him.
-Later on, a woman in Robert's building finds him dead.
+Robert goes to Will's home to talk to him, but Will isn't there and Robert is accosted by Will's short-tempered neighbor, Hunsiker.
+Startled, Robert sneezes on him.
+Later on, a woman in Robert's building finds Robert dead.

-The news is relayed to Jacobs, who has just made his way to work.
-Upon entering the building, he finds that Caesar and the other apes have taken over the building, and freed the 12 ALZ 113 test subject apes.
+The news about the ape escape is relayed to Jacobs, who has just made his way to work.
+He finds that Caesar and the other apes have taken over the building and freed the 12 ALZ 113 test subject apes.

-The Police are called in, and Jacobs boards a police helicopter as Caesar and Buck's group rejoin forces, now some 50-60 apes, chimps, orangutans, and gorillas strong.
+The police are called in.
+Jacobs boards a police helicopter as Caesar and Buck's groups join forces, now some 50 to 60, chimps, orangutans, and gorillas strong.
 However, the apes seem to be intentionally preventing the deaths of humans they encounter.

-Will and Caroline have heard about the rampage, and upon hearing that the apes are headed for the Golden Gate Bridge, surmise that Caesar is leading the apes to the Red Oak Forest.
+Will and Caroline have heard about the rampage, and upon learning that the apes are headed for the Golden Gate Bridge, they surmise that Caesar is leading the apes to the redwood forest.

-The officers are waiting on the bridge to fire on the apes, but Caesar then has his forces split up into two groups: one begins climbing up the suspension cables, while another swings from the underside of the structure to get past them.
+The officers are waiting on the bridge to fire on the apes, but Caesar again divides his forces.
+One group climbs the suspension cables, while another swings from the underside of the structure to get past the blockade.

-In the helicopter, Jacobs catches sight of Caesar, and orders the men to shoot at him, reasoning that the death of Caesar will call off the others.
-However, as the helicopter hovers low to the bridge, Buck leaps onto the helicopter, bringing it down, but at the cost of his own life.
-Caesar feels sadness over the loss of one of his comrades, and soon finds the remains of the helicopter precariously clinging to the side of the bridge, with Jacobs pleading for help.
-Instead, Caesar turns away, and Koba pushes the helicopter off, with Jacobs dying upon impact of the water.
+In the helicopter, Jacobs catches sight of Caesar and orders the men to shoot at him, reasoning that the death of Caesar will call off the others.
+However, as the helicopter hovers low to the bridge, Buck leaps onto it, bringing it down at the cost of his own life.
+Caesar feels sadness over the loss of his comrade, and soon finds the remains of the helicopter precariously clinging to the side of the bridge, with Jacobs pleading for help.
+Instead, Caesar turns away and Koba pushes the helicopter off, killing Jacobs upon impact with the water.

 The apes proceed into the forest.
-Will and Caroline meanwhile, have made their way onto the bridge.
-Will manages to steal a police car, and heads for the forest.
+Will and Caroline, meanwhile, have made their way onto the bridge.
+Will steals a police car and heads for the forest.
 He calls out Caesar's name, but is accosted by one of his followers.
 However, Caesar soon appears, and the others back away.
 Will attempts to reconcile with his friend, promising that if Caesar comes home with him, he'll protect him.
-Caesar then shocks Will by holding him close, and audibly whispering to him in a spoken voice, "Caesar IS home."
-Will then watches as Caesar and several other apes climb up into the trees, and survey the forest...and the world beyond.
+Caesar shocks Will by holding him close and whispering "Caesar IS home."
+Will watches as Caesar and several other apes climb up into the trees and survey the forest...and the world beyond.